 About 40 members of local labor unions, including the International Longshoremen’s Association that serves the port, attended the event by direct invitation from the White House, and made up the largest collective group amongst the 240 attendees.

-The Port of Charleston and other U.S. ports need to accommodate newer freight vessels that can carry up to three times the cargo of ordinary freighters
+The Port of Charleston and other U.S. ports need to accommodate newer freight vessels that can carry up to three times the cargo of ordinary freighters, Biden said.

 The port is currently of a 45-foot depth, and can only accommodate “post-Panamax” vessels at high tide.

 The project is still a candidate for federal funding; if realized, the dredging could be completed by 2019.